learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 ## Generating a Hold Out Test Set

-While we will be using K-fold cross validation to select an optimal model, we still want a final hold out test set that is completely independent of any modelling decisions.
+While we will be using K-fold cross validation to select an optimal model, we still want a final hold out test set that is completely independent of any modeling decisions.
 As such, pull out a sample of 10% of the total available data.
 For consistency of results, use random seed 123.

 ```python